How Women Shaped Akron – Our First SHEroes

 *Although the Akron City Club was the "place to be" for city leaders, women were not able to join at that time.

-1990: Jody Bacon comes to town - Anchoring at Akron Community Foundation
+1990: Jody Bacon Comes to Town – Anchoring at Akron Community Foundation

-Norma Rist recalls this sentiment: "You don't need to be rich - if you break it down into monthly installments, it costs about the same as a good pair of shoes."
+Norma Rist recalls this sentiment: "You don't need to be rich.
+If you break it down into monthly installments, it costs about the same as a good pair of shoes."

 Among many, many others, some of these early pioneers for local women who helped build momentum during this time period included Kathryn Hunter, Judy Nicely, Mary Beth Cox, Annie Russell, Ann Brennan, and so many more.

-The Birth of the Women's Endowment Fund (1993 - 1994)
+The Birth of the Women's Endowment Fund

-1993-1994: First gifts totaling $106,000
+1993-1994: First Gifts Totaling $106,000

-The Women's Endowment Fund was established with support from 100 women & one committed father.
-(100 women donated a total of $100,000.
-Charlie Booth gave $6,000; $1,000 each for his wife and five daughters.)
+The Women's Endowment Fund was established with support from 100 women and one committed father (100 women donated a total of $100,000, and Charlie Booth gave $6,000 in honor of his wife and five daughters).

 Only 4% of philanthropic dollars were dedicated to women and girls at this time.
-By forming this fund, women not only had a voice at the table, but were the table – WEF is unique because it is exclusively women who are making the funding decisions.
+By forming this fund, women not only had a voice at the table, they were the table.
+The Women's Endowment Fund is unique because it is exclusively women who make the funding decisions.

-The Women's Endowment Fund's First Decade (1993 - 2003)
+The Women's Endowment Fund's First Decade

-Our first decade was marked by laying the foundation for informed grant making and building a corporate donor base.
+The Women's Endowment Fund's first decade was marked by laying the foundation for informed grantmaking and building a corporate donor base.
 Here are a few highlights:

 Leaders from the Women's Endowment Fund met with four community organizations in an effort to understand the most pressing needs for women at the time.
 This tradition of convening on-the-ground community organizations to inform grantmaking has continued over the decades through the tradition of holding regular forums dedicated to learning from the community to understand women's needs.

-1994: First grant of $2,500 to YWCA of Summit County
+1995: First Grant of $2,500 to YWCA of Summit County

-1998: $250,000 Challenge Grant builds a corporate donor base
+1998: $250,000 Challenge Grant Builds a Corporate Donor Base

 Marie Covington and Ilene Shapiro led efforts to expand the Women's Endowment Fund's donor base beyond individual women's giving.
 To build a corporate donor base, they created a $250,000 matching challenge grant, which truly galvanized fundraising efforts.
-The founders fondly remember this milestone – "When we hit $250,000, we had a big party at Ruth Dean's house!"
+The founders fondly remember this milestone: "When we hit $250,000, we had a big party at Ruth Dean's house!"

 The Women's Endowment Fund's Second Decade

-2013: The 'For Women, Forever' campaign
+2013: 'For Women, Forever' Campaign Goal Reached

-Under Tracy Carter and Janet White's leadership, established three priority areas to guide our grant making: Economic Empowerment; Health & Wellness; Safety From Violence.
+Under Tracy Carter's and Janet White's leadership, the Women's Endowment Fund established three priority areas to guide its future grantmaking: Economic Empowerment, Health & Wellness, and Safety From Violence.

-The Women's Endowment Fund's Second Decade (2003 - 2013)
+The Women's Endowment Fund's Third Decade

 "Expanding Our Impact" is the theme of the third decade in the Women's Endowment Fund's history.

-2016: The Judith A. Read Tribute Award for Service & Advocacy established, honoring Judy Read
+2016: Judith A. Read Tribute Award Established

 - 2016: Judy Read